Research

 Fluid Dynamics

-The Fluid Dynamics focus area covers a wide variety of topics with flow of liquids and gases as the common denominator.
+The Fluid Dynamics focus area covers a wide variety of topics with the flow of liquids and gases as the common denominator.
 The graduate program in fluid dynamics emphasizes fundamental principles and applications, and the numerical and experimental techniques used to obtain and analyze fluid flows.
 Areas of concentration include computational fluid dynamics, experimental fluid dynamics, medical flows, naval hydrodynamics, biologically inspired air and underwater vehicles, multiphase flows, cavitation and ventilation, and fluid-structure interaction and turbulence, among others.

 Heat Transfer and Combustion